Knowledge of the Spine

 Although Palmer believed he was truly helping heal people, there were many others that did not feel the same way.
 Early chiropractic practitioners were criticized as people who were practicing medicine without a license.
 Palmer and many other early chiropractic practitioners were jailed and charged for not having a medical license.

-Since the time of Palmer, chiropractic medicine has still been under scrutiny from various areas.
-However, as stated on www.naturalhealers.com, the chiropractic profession has gained legitimacy in research and acceptance among the medical community and among the general public.
+www.naturalhealers.com, the chiropractic profession has gained legitimacy in research and acceptance among the medical community and among the general public.
 In fact, the Bureau of Labor Statistics reports a 14 percent job growth rate for chiropractic careers through 2016.
 Today’s chiropractic medicine is used for treating illness, sports injuries, and maintaining a healthy balance.

 Bloomer-area chiropractor, Dr. Molly Flynn, became interested in chiropractic while attending the University of Wisconsin-La Crosse for her undergraduate degree.
 “I was always active in sports and had some chronic knee problems,” Flynn explained.
 “I had gone to general medical practitioners, but really hadn’t received any relief,” she continued.
 After seeing a chiropractor that specialized in ART (active release technique), her knee improved within the week.
 Flynn then realized she wanted to investigate chiropractic medicine further to discover if it was something she wanted to pursue.
 “I decided I wanted to be more specialized in the musculoskeletal system and work with athletes, adults, the elderly, and children alike,” Flynn said.